Ajmalshaikh04/CRUD-sequelize/Readme.md

 ## Note

-- Basic user authentication and todo management using Express and Sequelize.
+- Basic user authentication and personal todo management using Express and Sequelize.
+- User-specific databases are created and connected for personal todo storage.
 - Implement security measures in production.